bmrb-io/PyNMRSTAR/README.md

 #### def `get_data_by_tag(tags=None)`

-Identical to getTag but wraps the results in a list even if only fetching one tag.
+Identical to get_tag but wraps the results in a list even if only fetching one tag.
 Primarily exists for legacy code.

 #### def `get_json(serialize=True)`